apiel/zicBox/NOTE.md

 - TODO when moving clip need to reorder...

 ## Pixel TODO
-- TODO resize factor should be withn container instead of screen level
+- TODO LOOP_BACK event, could be infinite of for a given amount

 - TODO
 - TODO see if can try/catch in multiple place to avoid audio to be stuck....